xuantiep/xdeb-org/content/post/unifi-edgerouter-guest-iot-vlan.md

 ### Create separate guest and IOT wireless networks in UniFi

+At last, time to set up the actual wireless networks for Guest and IOT.
+Instructions below for both version 5.x and 6.x of the UniFi Controller.

+#### Controller version 6.x

+Go to "Settings -> WiFi".

+1. In the "WiFi" section click the "Add New WiFi Network" button.
+2. Enter the name "Guest"
+3. Enter a good password for the new wireless network.
+4. For network select "Guest".
+5. Click "Apply Changes".

+Again, redo all the steps for the IOT network, using the IOT values for VLAN etc.

+There are a lot of possible option for wireless networks in UniFi but they are out of scope for this guide.

+#### Controller version 5.x

 Go to "Settings -> WI-FI -> Wi-Fi Networks".
 You most likely only have one network setup here.